met4citizen/Hypergraph/README.md

 Simulation has two supported modes: `Space` and `Time`.

-In `Space` mode the system simulates the evolution of the spatial hypergraph with nodes representing "atoms of space".
-According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe.
+In `Space` mode the system simulates the evolution of the spatial hypergraph.
+According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe with nodes as "atoms of space".

 In `Time` mode the system builds up the causal graph.
 In this view, the nodes are updating events and the directed edges their causal relationships.
 According to the